Improving Neural Question Generation using World Knowledge

 We evaluated the performance of our approach on SQuAD \cite{squad} and MS MARCO v2.1 \cite{ms-marco}.
 SQuAD is composed of more than 100K questions posed by crowd workers on $536$ Wikipedia articles.
 We used the same split as \cite{zhou2017neural}.
-MS MARCO datasets contains $1$ million queries with corresponding answers and passages.
-All questions are sampled from real anonymized user queries and context passages are extracted from real web documents.
-We picked a subset of MS MARCO data where answers ($<=10$ words) are sub-spans within the passages ($<=600$ words), and use dev set as test set ($7,849$), and split train set with ratio 90\%-10\% into train ($1,36,337$) and dev ($15,148$) sets.
+MS MARCO dataset contains $1$ million queries with corresponding answers and passages.
+All questions are sampled from real anonymized user queries, and context passages are extracted from real web documents.
+We picked a subset of MS MARCO data where answers ($<=10$ words) are sub-spans within the passages ($<=600$ words), and use the dev set as the test set ($7,849$), and split the train set with a ratio of 90\%-10\% into train ($1,36,337$) and dev ($15,148$) sets.